telnetr4/CowtasticMods/README.md

 - Check that you didn't download the mod's source files instead of the compiled mods.
 There should not be .cs files included with any installable mod.
 - Scream in frustration.
 - Check that BepInEx runs.
 If `BepInEx/config` does not generate on starting your game, that means BepInEx isn't starting.
 - Check that you have installed the correct version of BepInEx 5 for the OS you are using.
+These mods have not been tested with BepInEx 6.
 - Make sure your game has the unstripped DLLs.

 # Contact: